LL782/IDEA.DC5B/website/README.md

 ### Dev, Test Mode and Prod

 When developing a new idea, we can add work in progress to the `dev` file and safely merge this and deploy it.
 We only release the idea to production when we add it to the `prod` file.

+### Deployment

+**Work in progress** The website app should only deploy when changes within the website directory are made.